Mary H. Herbert

-Mary H. Herbert (born 1957) is an American fantasy writer, author of the Dark Horse series and several Dragonlance novels.
+Mary Houser Herbert (born 1957) is an American fantasy writer, author of the Dark Horse series and several Dragonlance novels.

 Biography

 Mary Houser Herbert was born in Ohio in 1957.
 Growing up in Troy, Ohio, she was interested in history and riding and was an avid reader of fantasy.
 Her first complete science fiction/fantasy short story about an orbiting space station won first prize in her high school's writing contest.

 She continued to write stories, essays, and poetry while studying at the University of Montana, the University of Wyoming, and the Center for Medieval and Renaissance Studies in Oxford, England.